 Meet the Trust

 We are a collection of locals who enjoy getting together and solving problems.
-Meet our trustees and our employees.
+Meet our trustees and our contractors.
 Our trustees are our final decision makers representing the community and they develop and implement our mahi and vision.
-Our employees help with running the day-to administration and coordination.
+Our manager keeps everything ticking along behind the scenes running operations and projects.
 Friends of the trust help with specific projects or skills in whatever capacity they can.
 This is a collective effort and many others have also been lending their time, professional skills and support.

 Trustees